-While the archives are diverse, the procedure to access them is fairly standardized, with some deviation in in specifics (see our individual pages for more on those).
+While the archives are diverse, the procedure to access them is fairly standardized, with some deviation in specifics (see our individual pages for more on those).

-First, researchers must first obtain a propusk from the archive’s administration to enter the archive and perform research there.
+First, researchers must obtain a propusk from the archive’s administration to enter the archive and perform research there.
 You will need your passport and a letter of introduction, usually from the researcher’s affiliated educational institution.
 You may download an example letter from the SRAS site.
 The letter is designed for historians, who are the most common researchers abroad.
 It can be adapted, of course, to meet the needs of sociologists, anthropologists, etc. who ware also interested in research abroad.
 Most researchers write their own letters and have their professors sign them.